 Whenever there is sufficient free chlorine added to your pool water, the inorganic chloramines are converted to dichloramine.
 It is then converted to nitrogen trichloride, and finally into nitrogen gas.
 The conversion of your combined chlorine compounds to nitrogen gas is what we call break point chlorination (BPC).

-In order for you to achieve break point chlorination in your pool chlorine chemistry, you have to add more free chlorine to your water.
-However, the addition of new chlorine has to be ten times the amount of your combined chlorine (CC).
-This has to be calculated.
+For you to achieve break point chlorination in your pool chlorine chemistry, you must add more free chlorine to your water.
+However, the addition of new chlorine must be ten times the amount of your combined chlorine (CC).
+This must be calculated.
 The pool chlorine chemistry formula for this calculation is

 BPC = 10 X CC

 Let us look at an example using this formula.

 A 65,000-gallon swimming pool with 1.6 ppm of free chlorine, 2.4 ppm of total chlorine, a pH level of 7.3, causes eye irritations.
 How many ppm of additional chlorine do you have to add to achieve break-point chlorination?
 Plugging our figures into the formula gives us this pool chlorine chemistry equation!

 TC = 2-4 -FC = 1.6

 CC = 0.8